Share This Chapter

 Use your open data policy to designate the roles of specific stakeholders within your open data program.
 The city of Chicago, for example, used its policy to create a working group between department heads and Chief Data Officer Brett Goldstein.
 The group convenes on a regular basis to discuss how each department is contributing to the mayor’s open data initiative.

-Examples of Open Data Policies
+The Main Types of Open Data Policies

 New York City